Demob suit: The suit

 A variety of other items are sometimes said to have been supplied, the list varying according to the source, including gloves, underwear, socks, and bowler hats.
-In addition, men were given a special allocation of clothing coupons with which to buy any extra items they might need, a special cigarette ration, and a one-way rail warrant.
+In addition, men were given a special allocation of clothing coupons with which they could buy any extra items they might need, a special cigarette ration, and a one-way rail warrant.
 Men could keep their service uniform and many left the distribution centres in uniform with a small suitcase containing their demob clothes.
 Towards the end of 1945, around 75,000 demob suits were being made each week.
 One of the principal suppliers was Burtons, founded by Montague Burton, leading to speculation that the phrase the full monty, meaning "everything" or "a complete set", originated in reference to a full set of demob clothes supplied by the firm.
 Other manufacturers included the Fifty Shilling Tailors and Simpsons of Piccadilly.

 Demob suits were made of the best quality material available in quantity at the time and were not utility clothes.
 However, problems with distribution meant that the right sizes were not always in stock when the clothes were fitted and the style of what was available was not always what men wanted.
 These problems made the demob suit the subject of much ridicule and humour.
 One soldier described his trousers as "unfriendly", saying "they kept their distance from my feet, in mourning at half mast".
 Another complained that his suit "looked as hostile and intimidating as the bloke pushing it my way".

-Men took pot luck with what was available when their turn came.
-Sometimes only unusual sizes were available, although being a particularly difficult size could be an advantage as then a bespoke suit was ordered and delivered by mail which might be a better fit than one of the off-the-peg suits.
+Men had to make do with whatever was available when it was their turn to receive a suit.
+Occasionally, only odd sizes remained, though this could sometimes work in their favour as those with extreme measurements might be issued a bespoke suit, ordered and delivered by mail, which might be a better fit than one off-the-peg.
 The fact that certain versions were very common and easily recognised made some men feel that they had substituted one uniform for another.
 One remembered that he "walked proudly into town wearing my light grey pin-striped demob suit, looking around, I recognized all the ex-servicemen – they were all back in uniform – light grey pin-striped suits!".
 Others were embarrassed to wear the suits.
 One reported that he rarely wore his to work as "both the pattern and the hue made it difficult to hide its patriotic origins".
-Nonetheless, the suits were often the first that a man had owned and they remained in use for many years after the end of the war, being brought out whenever formal wear was required, such as at Christenings or weddings.
+Nonetheless, the suits were often the first that a man had owned and they remained in use for many years after the end of the war, being brought out whenever formal wear was required.